TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 Note that most programs do not use :func:`isinstance` on user-defined classes very often.
-If you are developing the classes yourself, a more proper object-oriented style is to define methods on the classes that encapsulate a particular behaviour, instead of checking the object's class and doing a different thing based on what class it is.
+If you are developing the classes yourself, a more proper object-oriented style is to define methods on the classes that encapsulate a particular behaviour, instead of checking the object's kundi and doing a different thing based on what kundi it is.
 For example, if you have a function that does something::

    def search(obj):